1. Name and contact details of the person responsible for processing data and the data protection officer

 In accordance with Art.
 6 Para.
 1 S. 1 Point f of the GDPR, we use social plug-ins for Facebook on our website to publicise the Wilhelm Fricke Group.
 The promotional aims behind this are considered a legitimate interest according to the GDPR.
 The responsibility for operation in accordance with privacy policies lies with the individual providers.

-Social plug-ins for Facebook are used on our website to make your visit to our site more personal.
-These include the ‘LIKE’ and ‘SHARE’ buttons (Facebook functions).
+1. Social media plug-ins for Facebook are used on our website to make your visit more personal.
+These include the ‘LIKE’ and ‘SHARE’ buttons and the Facebook pixel (Facebook functions).

-If you visit one of our pages containing a plug-in, your browser creates a direct connection with the Facebook servers.
+If you visit one of our pages containing a plug-in or pixel, your browser creates a direct connection with the Facebook servers.
 The plug-in content is transferred from Facebook directly to your browser and integrated in the website.

 If you are logged into Facebook, Facebook can attribute the visit to our website to your Facebook account.
 If you interact with the plug-ins, for example by clicking the ‘LIKE’ or ‘SHARE’ buttons, this information is also transferred directly to a Facebook server and stored there.
 The information will also be posted on Facebook and shared with your Facebook friends.